christemple/christemple.github.io/_posts/2014-12-22-what-is-rack-in-ruby.md

 ---
 layout: post
-title: What is Rack in Ruby
+title: What is Rack in Ruby?
 date: 2014-12-22
 category: ruby
 ---